 The solution isn’t the same every day.
 With each new difficulty, I strive to find what works.

 If writing in my journal won’t do it, I’ll make a gratitude list.
 If that doesn’t help, I may go for a walk or find a book of TV show to get lost in.
 I have friends I can call on for support and now a whole community on Medium to reach out to.

 To stop self-harming, try different things to see what works for you.

 Life is better

 Yes, upon reflection, I have to admit my life is better now that self-harm is no longer part of it.
 I have satisfaction in knowing that I stopped a habit that added to my self-hatred and that my wounds have healed.

 To my dear readers, I hope this helps answer some of your questions or gives you some validation.
 I’m no expert, by any means, but these are my real experiences.
 If there are questions you would still like answered, please reach out to me.

 You can stop self-harming.
-The power is in you.
+The power is in you, and you only fail if you stop trying.
 Your life will improve as you succeed.